tozobg/YaraWarehouses/README.md

 - **warehousesProducts()**: Gets all warehouses products
 - **warehouseProduct(id: $warehouseProductId)**: Gets a specific warehouse product by id
 - **warehouseProducts(idWarehouse: $idWarehouse)**: Gets all products for a specific warehouse by id
+- **allForWarehouseFullSizes(idWarehouse: $idWarehouse)**: Gets all products with name and full size for a specific warehouse by id

 ```
 query WarehousesProducts($warehouseProductId: String, $idWarehouse: String) {